 - 1. Select Applications in the navigation bar. - 2.
 Select an application. - 3.
 From the application's Overview page, select the Libraries tab. - 4.
-Select the dependency tree icon in the upper right to view the analysis of your application.
+Select the dependency tree icon \mathbb{E} in the upper right to view the analysis of your application.

-In this view, Contrast displays the dependency tree for your application's libraries based on the data collected by the Contrast CLI (page 490).
+In this view, Contrast displays the dependency tree for your application's libraries based on the data collected by the Contrast CLI (page 511).

 - Use the quick view menu to view only the vulnerabilities.
 By default, all libraries are displayed.
-You can use the right arrows to expand individual sections for more information or you can select the Expand All option to view all the information at once. - Libraries with known vulnerabilities are also identified with a vulnerabilities warning icon ♠.
-View vulnerability details by clicking the icon. - Click the search icon Q to search for a specific library. - You can also view a dependency tree's history by choosing a custom date.
+You can use the right arrows to expand individual sections for more information or you can select the Expand All option to view all the information at once. - Libraries with known vulnerabilities are also identified with a vulnerabilities warning icon ▲.
+View vulnerability details by clicking the icon. - Click the search icon Q to search for a specific library. - You can also view a dependency tree's history by choosing a custom date. - Click the filter icon ▼ to view the dependencies based on developer and/or production libraries.
+By default, the production option is selected.